 This is your family, your new blended family.
 Holidays are a wonderful time to make new memories, bond your family, and celebrate why you are together.
 Talk with your spouse about how to make this holiday season special.

 Shirley Cress Dudley is a licensed professional counselor with a master’s degree in Marriage and Family Counseling, and a master’s degree in Education.
-She is the founder of The Blended and Step Family Resource Center and author of Blended Family Advice.
+She is the author of Blended Family Advice.